 For a start, this was infinitely more enjoyable and interesting than whatever the fuck Knight of Cups covered.
 Malick and Lubezki continue to explore their new language of cinema and it's a beautiful, beautiful thing.
 Song to Song is love in its very caucasian totality, so, yeah, it's flawed - but so is everything we love.
 Right, Terry?

 Not quite the desaster expected (at this point, who did not completely give up on Malick ?), but still all the symptoms are there - old man repeating himself.
 Child running and laughing, woman playing in the curtains, sun shining in the background of every second shot, people lying on the flor (emotion) and this terrible terrible voice over.
 Just sad to see what Malick became.
 And his actors are as bad as one can be.

 I get why people didn't enjoy his previous two films, and this one probably won't win them over either.
 And to an extent I get them.
 It can be tough to stay focused for the whole duration.
 But the cast and the characters they portray were great, the photography was beautiful (as always) and the story was engaging, so it ended up as a great, immersive visceral experience.
 If you're up for it.

 A two hour perfume ad.
 A wide angle manifesto.
 Blindingly white.
-Looks like a subscription to Architectural Digest.
-Experience the deep existential sorrow of rich dudes and gals with infinity pools.
-Listen to Patti Smith.
-Beware of the music biz: it is a corrupting force.
+It's like ten issues of Architectural Digest, animated.
+Experience the deep existential sorrow of rich dudes and gals with infinity pools!
+Listen to Patti Smith!
+Beware of the music biz: it is a corrupting force!
 No, really.
-Go back to a simpler life.
-Lie down among the crops.
-Get dirt under your fingernails.
-Mud.
+Go back to a simpler life!
+Lie down among the crops!
+Get some dirt under your fingernails!
+Mud!
 Mud is good for you.